-- A PT client that stops exercising will lose strength at twice the rate that they gained it.
+- A PT client who stops exercising will lose strength at twice the rate they gained.

 - A PT client that stops exercising will lose strength at the same pace that they gained it.

-- A PT client who stops exercising will lose strength at half the rate that they gained it.
+- A PT client who stops exercising will lose strength at half the rate they gained.

-- A PT client who stops exercising will lose strength at .25 the rate that they gained it.
+- A PT client who stops exercising will lose strength at .25 at the rate they gained.

-- If you have a client that has a goal of gaining muscular strength, what is the rate of resistance increase you should use for progressing that client?
+- If you have a client that aims to gain muscular strength, what is the rate of resistance increase you should use for progressing that client?

 - When the client reaches the terminal number of repetitions, add 10% to load